bhuvan-raj/Truelog/README.md

 # TrueLog - Note-Taking App

 TrueLog is a simple and intuitive note-taking app built with Flutter.
-The app provides users with an easy way to organize and manage their notes, with additional features such as a calendar view to track important dates and a settings menu for personalization.
+The app provides users with an easy way to organize and manage their notes.A feedback page is provided to contact us in case of queries or genuine feedbacks.

 ## Features

 - **Note-Taking Interface**: Create, edit, and delete notes.
-- **Calendar View**: Track important dates and schedule tasks.
 - **Settings Menu**: Choose from options like 'Select' and 'Feedback'.

 ## Installation